Code-Princess/push_swap/README.md

 # Push_Swap
 This project sorts numbers on a stack from the smalles number to the biggest number with a limited set of instructions.
 The goal is to use the lowest possible amount of actions.
 Therefore we have two stacks: *stack a* and *stack b*.
 For the implementation I used the datastructure *linked list* to represent a stack.
+To presort the numbers, I implemented the K-sort-algorithm.
 ## The Rules
 You have 2 stacks named *stack a* and *stack b*.
 At the beginning: